peter88213/PyWriter/docs/roadmap.md

 __As of v2.16__ , the following applies:

 -  __Major version__  numbers are incremented for API changes which are not backward-compatible.
 -  __Minor version__  numbers are incremented for releases which add new, but backward-compatible, API features.
-The latest minor release with an odd number might belong th the next major release development, thus not being necessarily backward-compatible.
+The latest minor release with an odd number might belong to the next major release development, thus not being necessarily backward-compatible.
 -  __Patch__  numbers are incremented for minor changes and bug fixes which do not change the API.

 ## Version 1.x: Standalone exporters and importers for proof reading